 - In 2014, there were 3,179 people killed as a result of motor vehicle accidents involving distracted drivers.
 Also, there were some 431,000 more people injured in these types of incidents in the same year; and

 - A surprising 660,000 number of vehicles are being driven by a person suing a cell phone.

 Consult An Attorney

-The Halvorsen Law Firm takes a personal interest in every case that comes into our office.
-If you are looking for an attorney that will give you undivided individual attention, commitment to excellence, and use every possible resource available to help you win your case, then please contact The Halvorsen Law Firm directly for a free consultation at (314) 325-4292 or by email at firstname.lastname@example.org.
+The lawyers at Halvorsen Klote take a personal interest in every case that comes into the office.
+If you are looking for an attorney that will give you undivided individual attention, commitment to excellence, and use every possible resource available to help you win your case, then please contact our firm directly for a free consultation at 1-877-51-HKLAW (877-514-5529) or by filling out our contact form.
 There is no fee unless we win your case.

 Common Causes of 18-Wheeler Accidents